 The planning question is rarely simple.
 It involves gains budgets, tax lots, benchmark exposure, restricted positions, charitable or estate context, and implementation timing — all interacting simultaneously.

 The analysis is not a tax opinion and does not replace the judgment of the client's tax or investment advisors.
-It is a structured analytical resource — designed to help the professional team evaluate what a transition path looks like under stated assumptions before any action is taken.
+It is a structured analytical resource — designed to help the professional team evaluate what a concentrated position transition CPA case looks like under stated assumptions before any action is taken.

 The analysis does not constitute tax advice, investment advice, or a compliance determination.
 Final tax treatment, suitability, legal review, and implementation decisions remain with the client and their advisory team.